What is Working Capital Loan

 The banking sector in the country is quite competent in providing different types of loans to its customers for their various financial needs.
-Considering their needs, working capital loans were introduced to fulfill the financial requirements of the companies, business owners and self-employed professionals.
+Considering their needs, working capital loans were introduced to fulfill the financial requirements of companies, business owners, for MSME, for startup and self-employed professionals.

 |Interest Rate||Depends on applicant’s profile & varies from bank to bank|